 • Self-tests: This service executes the suite of self-tests required by FIPS 140-2.
 It is invoked by reloading the library into executable memory.

 Definition of Critical Security Parameters (CSPs)

-The following are CSPs contained in the module:
+The following are CSPs that may be contained in the module: